networkteam/devlog/README.md

 ## TODOs

 - [ ] Add support for generic events/groups that can be used in user-code
-- [ ] Implement on-demand activation of devlog (record / stop)
-- [ ] Implement reset of collected events
 - [ ] Add pretty printing of JSON
 - [ ] Implement ad-hoc change of log level via slog.Leveler via UI
 - [ ] Implement filtering of events
-- [ ] Support plugins (e.g. for GraphQL) to add attributes to HTTP requests (operation name)
-- [x] Change display of time or implement timers via JS
-- [x] Implement SQL query logging with adapters

 ## License